South Dakota Landlord-Tenant Law 2026: 14-Day Deposits, Entry Notice & Eviction Rules

 South Dakota landlords must:

-- Maintain electrical, plumbing, heating, and ventilating systems in good and safe working order
+• Keep electrical, plumbing, and heating systems in good and safe working order

 Tenant's Maintenance Responsibilities